-However, iPad will be disabled and you will need to wait for 1, 5, 15 and 60 minutes respectively if you enter the wrong codes for 6, 7, 8 and 9 times.
+However, the iPad will be disabled and you will need to wait for 1, 5, 15, and 60 minutes respectively if you enter the wrong codes for 6, 7, 8, and 9 times.

 When it reaches 10 times, your iPad will be disabled forever and the screen shows: "iPad is disabled.
 Connect to iTunes".

 Although it is frustrating and troublesome, we still have methods to undisable the iPad.
 Follow the instructions below to fix the problem step by step.